test-kd123/test-.NET/README.md

 You can use your **publicKey** and **secretKey** to complete the authentication.
 You need to [sign in](https://api.compdf.com/login) your ComPDFKit API account to get your **publicKey** and **secretKey** at the [dashboard](https://api-dashboard.compdf.com/api/keys).
 If you are new to ComPDFKit, click here to [sign up](https://api.compdf.com/signup) for a free trial.

-- Project public Key : You can find the public key in [Management Panel](https://api-dashboard.compdf.com/api/keys).
+- Project public Key: You can find the public key in the **API Keys** section of your ComPDFKit API account.

-- Project secret Key : You can find the secret Key in [Management Panel](https://api-dashboard.compdf.com/api/keys).
+- Project secret Key: You can find the secret Key in the **API Keys** section of your ComPDFKit API account.

 ```csharp
 CPDFClient client = new CPDFClient(<publicKey>, <secretKey>);